 Pondicherry—formally named Puducherry, affectionately called Pondy—makes you slow down and give yourself over to the quieter pleasures in life.
 Most people hit up the former French colony for the weekend, tanking up on the cheap and cheery alcohol and the pretty seaside views.
 But if you’re hankering for more than bumming around on the beach, here are five ways to get acquainted with this sunshine city on the Bay of Bengal.

 Walking or bicycling down Pondy’s tree-lined avenues is the best way to imbibe its old-world charm.
-Soak in the bright colours and clean lines of the colonial buildings in the beachside French quarter (here’s our ode to Goubert Avenue), and cross the canal for the restored grand Tamil mansions.
+Soak in the bright colours and clean lines of the colonial buildings in the beachside French quarter, and cross the canal for the restored grand Tamil mansions.
 While it’s easy to explore the city, INTACH Pondicherry offers guided walks.

 Plunge into the warm, azure waves of the Bay of Bengal.
 We recommend Kallialay Surf School on Bodhi Beach in Tandryankupam and scuba diving with the Temple Adventures dive centre.